 In 1999, federal regulations extended coverage of the NPDES program to local separate storm sewer systems (MS4’s) serving populations less than 100,000.
 East Petersburg Borough is required to comply with the NPDES program as a MS4 municipality.
 Under the NPDES stormwater program, permittees must develop a stormwater management plan that provides the details of how the community will comply with the requirements of the permit.
 Permits are based on a framework of six minimum control measures:

 - Post-construction storm water management in new development and redevelopment

 - Pollution prevention and good housekeeping for municipal operations and maintenance

-There are a variety of documents and guides available on the Borough website and other from sources that you will find useful in learning about stormwater managment and best management practices for construction, residential homes and business.
+There are a variety of documents and guides available that you will find useful in learning about stormwater management and best management practices for new construction, residential homes and businesses.
 See these links below: